The Pre-Loved Condition of Our Vintage Timepieces

 Each of our offerings also comes with a Pelican travel case, which can hold at least one watch.
 The case measures approximately 6 x 2 x 4 inches, and comes with foam insert to customize as the buyer sees fit.
 These cases come standard with an Automatic Pressure Equalization Valve which releases built up air pressure while keeping water out.
 Per Pelican’s website, for over 30 years Pelican has built a reputation for manufacturing the toughest cases in the world, and are designed and built to last a lifetime.

 Can I examine DCVW's offerings at a brick and mortar location?

 At this time, we do not have a show room nor a physical store, in an effort to keep prices down - Washington, DC and Los Angeles real estate is expensive!
-Regardless, we do participate in watch shows - vintage or otherwise - in DC and LA, so keep watch (corny pun, we know) on DCVW's social media for announcements for these!
-The added benefit of our presence on both the east (DC) and west (LA) coasts also allows us to immediately answer any questions about our watches for sale or your order - email us!
+Regardless, we do participate in watch shows - vintage or otherwise - so keep watch (corny pun, we know) on DCVW's social media for announcements for these!
+The added benefit of our presence on both the East and West Coasts also allows us to immediately answer any questions about our watches for sale or your order - email us!